ohadosnat/langDesh/DESIGN.md

 <details>
 <summary>Add New Language</summary>

-- I had a two ideas for this feature
+- I had two ideas for this feature
-  - The first was to create a button below the last user language (on the home page) that says "Add New Language."
+  - The first was to create a button below the user's last language (on the home page) that says "Add New Language."
-  - The second was to add a button on the menu.
+  - The second was to add a button to the menu.
-- I went with the second one since it was cleaner.
+- I went with the second one since it's cleaner.
-- The page design was simple since there are only four languages (currently), I designed it like this.
+- The page design was simple since there are only four languages (currently).
 But in terms of scaling, It can work.

 <div align="center">
   <img width="760" alt="add languages screen designs" src="https://user-images.githubusercontent.com/79900761/123551036-be149780-d778-11eb-8b50-330224b2a506.png">